Last updated on November 5, 2022

 The repeater mechanism is activated by pivoting the lever on the side of the case side.
 The hammer strikes on the gong once for every hour followed by a double strike for every quarter.
 A time of 10:15 would be signalled by ten single chimes followed by a double chime.
 A time of 10:30 would be indicated by ten single chimes followed by two double chimes.

-The watch itself measures 57mm diameter excluding the stem and slider.
-This is on the large size for a typical pocket watch.
+The watch itself measures 57mm in diameter excluding the stem and slider.
+This is larger than normal for a typical pocket watch.
 However, this is probably due to the addition of the repeater complication.
 The case is gold plated and was made by the Illinois Watch Case Company.
 There is some slight rubbing to the plate around the edges of the case, but this is probably just normal wear and tear.
 It’s certainly acceptable for antique gold plate.
 The watch comes in a nice vintage Thomas Russell & Son presentation box.

 The winding crown pushes in to release the front cover.
 Inside there is an acrylic crystal that is in good condition.
 The original crystal would have been mineral glass.
 Often the original glass crystals were replaced with acrylic if they broke.
 Acrylic is a cheaper and generally more durable type of crystal.
 They are less likely to shatter than mineral glass but are much more likely to scratch.
 The signed dial is in very nice condition for a watch of this age.
 There is a faint hairline crack running between the centre and number 12, but this is almost invisible to the naked eye.
 Otherwise, it is in very nice condition.